Tracking Student Progress

 Progress Reviews

-Progress Reviews are completed twice a year and at key points for that year group during each school year.
+Progress Reviews are completed once a year at an appropriate time during the school year for that year group.
 They form a snapshot in time of how a student is doing in each of their subjects.
 The information by subject for each student includes:

-Further information about these grades can be found here.
+Further information about these grades can be found on the student's Progress Review report.

 The dates for this year's Progress Reviews can be found on our Key Dates page.